ecg-marktplaats/marktplaats-api-guidelines/docs/resource-representation-format.md

 This page should contain the following information

-*   A list of request methods (GET, PUT, POST etc) supported for this URI and for each method
+*   A list of request methods (GET, PUT, POST etc) supported for this URI and for each method.
 *   A description of the responses you can expect from any of the given request methods.
-This description should contain the status code and a description of the links and embedded resources included in the response
+This description should contain the status code and a description of the links and embedded resources included in the response.

 Field names
 -----------